Chengqunniu/T2A2/README.md

 Columns, data types, and constraints are listed below:

 * Id (PK, serial int, not null) Primary key
-* Comment (text)
+* Comment (text, not null), review comments
-* Rating (int(0-5), not null)
+* Rating (int, not null), rating of the product
-* Customer id (int, FK, not null) Links to the customers table.
+* Customer_id (int, FK, not null) Links to the customers table.
 One review belongs to a particular customer.
-And a customer might have many reviews.
+And a customer might have zero or many reviews.
-* Product id (int, FK, not null).
+* Product_id (int, FK, not null).
 Links to the products table.
 One review relates to one product.
-And a product might have many reviews.
+And a product might have zero or many reviews.

 #### Relationship (customers table and reviews table)